-All servers MUST support returning a response of content type text/xml that contains a multistatus XML element that describes the results of the attempts to retrieve the various properties.
+All servers MUST support returning a response of content type text/xml or application/xml that contains a multistatus XML element that describes the results of the attempts to retrieve the various properties.

 If there is an error retrieving a property then a proper error result MUST be included in the response.
-A request to retrieve the value of a property which does not exist is an error and MUST be noted, if the response uses a multistatus XML element, with a response XML element which contains a 404 Not Found status value.
+A request to retrieve the value of a property which does not exist is an error and MUST be noted, if the response uses a multistatus XML element, with a response XML element which contains a 404 (Not Found) status value.

-Consequently, the multistatus XML element for a resource with members MUST include a response XML element for each member of the resource, to whatever depth was requested.
-Each response XML element MUST contain an href XML element that identifies the resource on which the properties in the prop XML element are defined.
-Results for a PROPFIND on a resource with internal members are returned as a flat list whose order of entries is not significant.
+Consequently, the multistatus XML element for a collection resource with member URIs MUST include a response XML element for each member URI of the collection, to whatever depth was requested.
+Each response XML element MUST contain an href XML element that gives the URI of the resource on which the properties in the prop XML element are defined.
+Results for a PROPFIND on a collection resource with internal member URIs are returned as a flat list whose order of entries is not significant.